Weddings at St. Andrew's

 If either party has been divorced, one (1) year must have elapsed prior to marriage at St. Andrew’s.
 A copy of the last page of all divorce decrees, containing the date of divorce, court, and judge, must be provided for the wedding file.
 In addition, an application for a judgment of marital status must be filed with the bishop.
 The bishop requires 30 days to issue a judgment on the application.

-The following guidelines for floral arrangements must be honored.
+The following guidelines for floral and decoration arrangements must be honored:

 - Flowers may be placed on the gradine (shelf behind the altar), the credence shelves to the left and right of the gradine, or to the sides of the altar.
 Flowers may not be placed on the altar itself.